a2stuff/a2d/res/notes/testplan.md

 * Repeat the following:
   * For these permutations:
     * DeskTop (1) copied to RAMCard and (2) not copied to RAMCard.
     * Renaming (1) the volume that DeskTop loaded from, and renaming (2) the DeskTop folder itself.
+(For #2, move all DeskTop files to a subfolder.)
   * Verify that the following still function:
     * File > Copy To... (overlays)
     * Special > Copy Disk (and that File > Quit returns to DeskTop) (overlay + quit handler)